 A restaurant menu description beautifully paints a picture of tender pieces of boneless that have been pre-marinated and spiced and chargrilled hence.
 Words such as slow-roasted, pan seared etc add to the individuality of the dish.

 4. Lend a USP or Tell a Backstory About the Dish

 When you tell a story about how your special Biryani was enjoyed by the Nizams of Hyderabad or a little anecdote about the most popular item on your menu, you not only pique the interest of your customer, you also build your brand.

 Try to give ethnic names to your dishes to lend them authenticity.
 You can also add value to an ingredient by mentioning its geographic origin.
 You can turn simple, uninspiring ingredient into handpicked and chosen elements that create an appetizing menu item.

 5. Keep it Short and Easily Comprehensible

 Often menu copywriters get carried away and write an entire paragraph of incomprehensible mumbo-jumbo of foreign words that still somehow fail to communicate the essence of the dish.
 It is important to keep the description short, easy to read, yet be able to evoke the right emotions to eat.
-Get a menu description from the Chef, and then ask your copywriter to write a short copy.
-You can also write it yourself using the above-mentioned tips and then get it proofread.
+Get a restaurant menu description from the Chef, and then ask your copywriter to write a short copy.
+You can also write it yourself using the above-mentioned tips and then get it to proofread.

 Words can be tempting.
 Words that have been known to set the salivary glands working have been carefully placed in food descriptions in menus since ages.
 Following are the words most commonly used while writing restaurant menu descriptions.

-Menu descriptions play an essential role in leaving an impact on the customers’ mind and propelling them to order more.
+Menu descriptions play an essential role in leaving an impact on the customers’ mind and hence propelling them to order more.
 Find out the other ways you can leverage customer psychology to create a menu that garners higher sales here.